Multi-Use Bike + Pedestrian Path

 The Legacy Trails Project addresses three major community goals, making it one of the most significant outdoor recreation projects of our time.

-Ensuring that locals and tourists of every skill level or recreational usage (biking, walking, running, etc) are offered the opportunity to enjoy a safe, easy-to-follow trail without the danger of automobile traffic.
-Especially for children and families who would not feel safe on the highway.
+Ensuring that locals and tourists of every skill level, background, or recreational usage (biking, walking, running, etc.) are offered the opportunity to enjoy a free, safe and easy-to-follow trail experience, without the danger of automobile traffic.
+The trail will make it possible for everyone — especially families with children or pets, those who are differently-abled, older, or from any background or economic threshold — to enjoy the scenery and majesty of Red Rock Canyon National Conservation Area.

 2. Economic Impact